IglooSoftware/Challenge-Frontend-150/README.md

 ## Scenario
 You are writing an application to call an API, and return Star Wars characters.

-* Do not use any third-party libraries for this challenge outside of the ones included in this package.
+* Do not use any third-party libraries for this challenge outside what's included in the `package.json`.

 ## Instructions
 1. Clone this repo to your local development environment.